 Anne-Marie: BRITs Week 2019 | Omeara

-War Child partners up with the BRIT Awards yet again this 2019, as the charity hosts a series of gigs with BRIT nominated artists in London’s most vital independent venues, raising awareness for their cause saving children in war-torn countries.
+War Child partnered up with o2 Music and the iconic BRIT Awards yet again this 2019.
+The charity hosts a series of gigs with BRIT nominated artists in London’s most vital independent venues, raising awareness for their cause saving children in war-torn countries.
+The series includes concerts from this year’s winners The 1975 at The Garage, Tom Walker in YES Manchester, and more – as well as the popular 300 capacity Omeara venue hosting pop princess Anne Marie.

-Following a stellar doubel-wammy of The 1975 and Jake Bugg last night, tonight’s War Child event saw Anne-Marie playing a full set at London’s 300 capacity Omeara.
+Following a stellar double-wammy of The 1975 and Jake Bugg last night, Tom Walker in YES Manchester, and more, tonight’s War Child event saw Anne-Marie playing a full set at London’s 300 capacity Omeara.
 The singer is nominated for 4 awards tomorrow, yet still climbed the stage with charming humbleness and excitement, and a genuine passion for the charity, reminding everyone that we just don’t know what they have been through.

 LATEST IN BLOG